tfry-git/EmbAJAX/README.md

 // Define the main elements of interest as variables, so we can access to them later in our sketch.
 ArduJAXSlider slider("slider", 0, 500, 400);   // slider, from 0 to 500, initial value 400
-ArduJAXMutableSpan display("display");         // a plain text display ArduJAXMutableSpan blinky("blinky");           // another plain text display that we will show/hide from the server
+ArduJAXMutableSpan display("display");         // a plain text display

 // Define a page (named "page") with our elements of interest, above, interspersed by some uninteresting
 // static HTML.
 Note: MAKE_ArduJAXPage is just a convenience macro around the ArduJAXPage<>-class.